 Del Lumanta is an artist, musician, dj, producer, educator and organiser based in Sydney.

-Tiarney Miekus is a Melbourne-based writer, published by The Lifted Brow Online, Overland, un Magazine, RealTime, Art Guide Australia, Collapse Board and Swampland.
+Tiarney Miekus is a Melbourne-based writer, published by The Lifted Brow Online, Overland, un Magazine, RealTime, Art Guide Australia, The Australian and Swampland.
 She started Difficult Fun and plays in No Sister.

 Lena Molnar is a musician and PhD student at RMIT.
 She has been locally published by Tempered, and Distort and Scum magazine.
 Lena is a member of the Consortium of Australian Sexual Violence Researchers.
 She currently plays in 100% and Bloodletter.

 David Nichols is an academic teaching in urban planning history at the University of Melbourne.
 His most recent book was Dig!
 Australian rock and pop 1960-1985 (Verse Chorus Press, 2016) and the co-edited Cultural Sustainability in Rural Communities (Routledge, 2017).

 Kelsey Oldham is from Western Australia but now lives in Melbourne.
 She is the deputy editor of Swampland magazine.

 Holly Pereira is a Melbourne-based music writer.
 She has been featured in publications such as Swampland, Beat Magazine and The Sydney Morning Herald.

 Mino Peric is a musician based in Melbourne.